Your Bulk LPG Propane Gas Switch Questions Answered

-If you are outside of your 2 year Supply Agreement or you are within 28 days of the end of your current Supply Agreement then you are immediately eligible to switch supplier.
+If you are outside of your 2 year Supply Agreement or you are within 28 days of your most recent Supply Agreement, then you are immediately eligible to switch your supplier.

 Will my gas supply be interrupted?

-How much will I pay in Tank Rental / Standing Charges?
+Tank Rental / Standing Charges?

 Who will deal with the switch paperwork?

-If you decide to switch suppliers then your new LPG supplier will take care of everything (all of the paperwork!), from putting your existing supplier on notice, to organising a payment and delivery plan that’s just right for you!
+If you decide to switch suppliers then ‘LPG-Save’ and your new LPG supplier will take care of everything (all of the paperwork!), from putting your existing supplier on notice, to organising a payment and delivery plan that’s just right for you!